Cumulative effects project kicks off

 - Set appropriate targets and limits for use and extraction of marine resources

-- Mitigate the risk of environmental, economic or social collapse
+- Mitigate the risk of environmental, economic or social decline

 New Zealand’s coastal and marine management is covered by 25 statutes governing 14 agencies and operating across 7 geographic jurisdictions.
 Each deals with CE differently – but human and natural stressors cross these political, jurisdictional, cultural and geographic boundaries so a consistent approach is needed.